A diver down flag signals to nearby vessels that there are scuba divers below the water.

 The Bottom Line

-Your diver down flag is an important piece of scuba safety equipment and in many places it is required by law that you fly one.
+Dive flags and buoys are an important piece of scuba safety equipment and in many places required by law that you fly one.

 Simply knowing what a dive flag looks like and what it means for divers and people operating watercraft is half the battle, so the importance of education on this matter cannot be understated!